Guebbit/css-ui/docs/index.md

 The deprecation of @import created a vacuum of functionalities that, at the moment, are yet to be filled.
 This brought to a choice: code repetition or a not-good-looking patch (that still use @import) Extended components must use this patch to continue working.
 I hope to correct this kind of problem in the future.
+- Modules are designed to be configured one time only.
+The with ( ... ) syntax is meant for one-time project-wide initial settings.
+- Mixins are designed to be called many times with different settings.

+# TODO
+- guardare tutti i componenti in light&dark theme + chrome, firefox & safari